How do you determine what treatment program is best for me?

-The First Step Services, LLC Professionals Program is provided in discreet, private settings at all our locations.
+Professionals Program: The First Step Services, LLC Professionals Program is provided in discreet, private settings at all our locations.
 The privacy of the Professional is of primary concern to both First Step and the professional.
-Upon arrival, a thorough Comprehensive Assessment is conduced with a credentialed professional counselor.
-The First Step counselors are full time staff member, not a contract employee like is found at most agencies.
+Upon arrival, a thorough Comprehensive Assessment is conducted with a credentialed professional counselor.
+The First Step counselors are full-time staff members, not a contract employee like is found at most agencies.
 Upon completion of the assessment, the counselor and Professional determine a recommended level of care and create a schedule that works best for the Professional.
 That schedule can be morning programs, evening programs and at our Raleigh facility, a program that includes Saturday services.
-Upon completion of the primary care level of services, the Professional often attends our weekly Aftercare Program.
-Aftercare provides weekly 90 minute therapy groups for up to one year of attendance at our Raleigh and Durham facilities.
+Upon completion of the primary care level of services, the Professional often attends our weekly Living in Recovery Aftercare Program.
+Aftercare provides weekly 90-minute therapy groups for up to one year of attendance at our Cary facility.
 The participants in the one year program are doctors, nurses, airline pilots, business executives, and others with similar professional responsibilities.

-It depends on the reason for the assessment.
-If you want treatment because you or someone who cares about you feels there is likely, or possibly, a substance use problem, just bring your payment or co-pay, and insurance card if you have health insurance.
-Most self-pay assessments cost $55.
-NCSU student self pay $50 substance use assessments.
-Most are covered by insurance, though and only cost is the copay.
-If you do not have a DWI, other legal charge or court case, child custody or divorce issue, domestic violence charge $55 is the standard self pay fee for assessment not covered by insurance.
+Free Substance Abuse Assessments: It depends on the reason for the assessment.
+If you want treatment because you or someone who cares about you feels it is likely, or possibly, a substance use problem, just bring your payment or co-pay, and insurance card if you have health insurance.
+Most self-pay assessments cost $100.
+NCSU student self pays $85 substance use assessments.
+Most are covered by insurance, though and the only cost is the copay.
+If you do not have a DWI, other legal charge or court case, child custody or divorce issue, domestic violence charges $100 is the standard self-pay fee for assessment not covered by insurance.

-If the assessment is for a DWI charge, bring a copy of the breath test or blood test (which ever was taken), a certified lifetime driving record from each state in which you are or were licensed or received a ticket, payment of $100 cash or credit card (set by State of NC for all DWI providers), a copy of your ticket if you have it.
-If you do not have the driving record, we can get that for you online for cost ($11).
+If the assessment is for a DWI charge, bring a copy of the breath test or blood test (whichever was taken), a certified lifetime driving record from each state in which you are or were licensed or received a ticket, payment of $100 cash or credit card (set by the State of NC for all DWI providers), a copy of your ticket if you have it.
+If you do not have the driving record, we can get that for you online for the cost ($11).
 If you have health insurance, bring your insurance card for DWI assessments, too.
 If you enroll in treatment insurance will often cover a portion of the costs.
-We are in network with most health insurance companies.
-Health insurance will pay for counseling for DWI or other legal situations, but will not pay for alcohol & drug education or ADETS, since they is not considered to be a healthcare need.
+We are in-network with most health insurance companies.
+Health insurance will pay for counseling for DWI or other legal situations, but will not pay for alcohol & drug education or ADETS since they are not considered to be a healthcare need.

 For DWI Assessments, we are required by the State of NC to collect the full $100 at the time of the assessment.
 The State is very strict on this, monitors it closely and audits all licensed DWI programs at least every 2 years to ensure compliance.
 If the assessment is a referral for school, court, a therapist or doctor, another treatment center, it helps to bring all paperwork or referral information you may have from who referred you.
 Payment or co-pay will be expected at the time of service for non-DWI assessments.

-Treatment typically begins with a need of some type regarding use of a mind altering substance.
+Services: Treatment typically begins with a need of some type regarding the use of a mind-altering substance.
 It could be legal, school, job, or a personal need that has been identified as being related to substance use.
 The first step is to obtain a comprehensive substance use assessment by a qualified substance abuse counselor.
-These are typically by a LCAS (Licensed Clinical Addictions Specialists), CSAC (Certified Substance Abuse Counselor) or a high level intern or trainee under the direct supervision of a Certified Clinical Supervisor who holds a LCAS credential.
+These are typically by an LCAS (Licensed Clinical Addictions Specialists), CSAC (Certified Substance Abuse Counselor) or a high-level intern or trainee under the direct supervision of a Certified Clinical Supervisor who holds an LCAS credential.
 Once the assessment is completed, the client and counselor develop a “treatment plan,” sometimes also known as a “service plan.”
-The “treatment plan” is typically recommends an initial number of group sessions, individual sessions, & family participation.
+The “treatment plan” typically recommends an initial number of group sessions, individual sessions, & family participation.
 For participants in programs that are 90 days in duration, treatment plan updates are scheduled each 30 days.
 For those struggling with depression, anxiety or other mood concerns, a visit with our staff physician is often included in the treatment plan.

 Substance use treatment is typically conducted in a group setting.
 There is usually one counselor, or if the group consists of 12 -15 group members, probably 2 or more counselors are there.
-Group typically starts with a “check in” to see how everyone is doing that day or since the last group met.
-Once check in is complete, there is often a topic of discussion presented by a counselor.
+Group typically starts with a “check-in” to see how everyone is doing that day or since the last group meeting.
+Once check-in is complete, there is often a topic of the discussion presented by a counselor.
 There is plenty of question/answer during the counselor presentation.

 Family counseling and education are often a determining factor in successful substance use treatment.
 Direct family involvement significantly improves the treatment process when siblings, parents, grown or older children get involved with the counselor and the treatment.
-Family And Community Education (FACE) program at our Raleigh facility is no cost.
-FACE is a good way for adult family members, friends and significant others to learn more about supporting recovery in addition to helping oneself during the process.
+Family And Community Education (FACE) program (currently on hiatus) at our Raleigh facility is no cost.
+FACE is a good way for adult family members, friends, and significant others to learn more about supporting recovery in addition to helping oneself during the process.